alttch/rmodbus/README.md

 rmodbus server context is thread-safe, easy to use and has a lot of functions.

-The context is created automatically, as soon as the library is imported.
-No additional action is required.

 Every time Modbus context is accessed, a context mutex must be locked.
 This slows down a performance, but guarantees that the context always has valid data after bulk-sets or after 32-bit data types were written.
 So make sure your application locks context only when required and only for a short period time.

-There are two groups of context functions:

-* High-level API: simple functions like *coil_get* automatically lock the context but do this every time when called.
-Use this for testing or if the speed is not important.

-* Advanced way is to use low-level API, lock the context manually and then call proper functions, like *set*, *set_f32* etc.

 Take a look at simple PLC example: